EMPIRE OF LIGHT, EMPIRE OF LIES

 There is a second, more recent, and much more dominant narrative that’s used to explain the sudden appearance of these artworks; that they’re all forgeries.
 It didn’t take much investigating into the topic to discover accounts that attempt to explain the possible origins of the forged Russian avant-garde artworks.
 In the 2014 book titled, “Nothing is True and Everything is Possible, The Surreal Heart of the New Russia,” author Peter Pomerantsev makes the claim that “Much of the Russian avant-garde art on the market is fake.”
 In fact the press is peppered with articles that attempt to explain the appearance of these newly resurfaced works, placing blame on a diverse if not bizarre cast of suspects: Jewish Refuseniks, German forgers, Israeli forgers, French forgers, Russian mobsters, Russian art experts, Russian art students, art restorers, art historians, KGB agents, Western journalists, even Western diplomats.
 It was not surprising that the jackals who attacked Catherine were the exact people who propagated these ridiculous conspiracies.
 One chief bullhorn of the forgery narrative, John Helmer, went so far as to state, “I was informed by one high-profile source that the post-KGB forging industry continues, with practitioners based in ships off the Israeli coast (as well as Germany).”
 Helmer, the author of this particular conspiracy, was once an American citizen, that was until he was recruited by the KGB in the late 1980s.
 He now spends his time working as an access journalist in Moscow, propagating lies.
 His primary job seems to be to flood the press with bogus stories that are aimed at exonerating Russia from any responsibility for the 2014 downing of flight MH17 over Ukraine.

-The ghostly reconstruction of MH17 from fragments recovered at crash site.
+Above: The ghostly reconstruction of MH17 from fragments recovered at crash site.

 During the entire existence of the now failed totalitarian Soviet State, avant-garde art was of such little value that pioneering collector of Russian avant-garde art, George Costakis, told a story of paying a visit to the home of a relative of the artist Liubov Popova.
 Popova was a seminal figure in the Russian avant-garde movement.
 Though she died at a young age, her contribution to the avant-garde movement was immense.
 Her works are rare and highly prized now, but when Costakis paid a visit to her family’s home in the 1960s, he was shocked to see one of her paintings on plywood being used to board up a broken window.
 The price he paid - a new piece of plywood.